Is Cannabis Safe and Effective as Medicine?

 The medicinal properties of the cannabis plant have been the topic of debate and discussion over the years.
 THC, an active ingredient in cannabis, is found to have huge medical benefits in certain formulations.
 For instance, the FDA has approved the use of THC-based drugs like nabilone and dronabinol for alleviating side-effects of chemotherapy in cancer patients.
 Many other marijuana-based drugs are currently undergoing testing and clinical trials to prove their efficacy.
 The FDA so far has approved of a CBD-liquid medicine Epidiolex for treating childhood epilepsy.

 So, instead of using the crude extracts from the cannabis plant, researchers attempt to use the purified chemicals taken out from it for its therapeutic benefits.
 When you create drugs from botanicals like the cannabis plant, there are many challenges.
 Botanicals can have many unknown active chemicals; so, developing a drug with consistent and accurate doses of chemicals can be quite a challenge.
 Moreover, using marijuana for medicinal purposes can trigger problems like side-effects of smoking or THC-triggered cognitive impairment.
 Yet, many states are slowly dispensing marijuana legally and allowing companies to use its extracts for treating a variety of health problems.
+Cryptocurrency can be of help to the cannabis industry.
+Digital currencies can solve the banking issues the cannabis industry is currently facing.
+Crypto trading requires round-the-clock monitoring of the crypto market.
+Trading bots can monitor the market on behalf of the trader.
+Read the Bitcode Prime Review to learn more about trading bots.

 - Medical marijuana has proved to be effective in alleviating chronic pain conditions.
 Chronic pains are the main causes for disability amongst people and affect more than 25 million.
 According to studies on cannabis, products containing cannabinoids are effective for pain relief.
 The Clinical Psychological Review reports that marijuana helps people struggling with opioids and alcohol dependencies.
 However, the truth is the more one uses cannabis or marijuana to tackle certain health issues; the more they become addicted to it.
 For instance, people who have been using drugs from a young age are prone to addiction when they start using marijuana later.